magepages/mpdocs/docs/layered-navigation-ultimate/user-guide.rst

 4. Custom Products Pages
 ------------------------------

-By enabling `All products page` feature, all of your items will be displayed in only 1 pages with the advanced filtering.
+By enabling **All products page** feature, all of your items will be displayed in only 1 pages with the advanced filtering.
 That allows the shoppers don't need to find the exact categories page to filter the desired items.

 Besides, Mageplaza also provides the SEO config to improve the page's ranking on the search engine result pages.

-The `All products page` configuration is available under ``Admin Panel > Mageplaza > Layered Navigation: Custom Products Pages``.
+The **All products page** configuration is available under ``Admin Panel > Mageplaza > Layered Navigation: Custom Products Pages``.
 Choose a product page to edit.

 .. image:: https://i.imgur.com/42MohHC.jpg

 4.1 SEO
 ^^^^^^^^^^^^^^^^^^^^^^^

-After choosing a specific Product page, choose `Page Information` scroll down to see some configuarable SEO's metadatas.
-In this section, you can config the SEO attribute for the all products page to have the best SEO performance.
+After choosing a specific Product page, choose **Page Information** scroll down to see some configuarable SEO's metadatas.
+In this section, you can configure the SEO attribute for the all products page to have the best SEO performance.
 There are 4 fields:

 .. image:: https://i.imgur.com/IyKfK1o.jpg

 * Page URL

-    *For example*: If you insert '**products**', the `All products page URL` will be: *yourstore.com/products*
+    *For example*: If you insert '**products**', the All products page's URL will be: *yourstore.com/products*

 * Meta title
 * Meta keywords